The Fourth Operation

 '------------------------------------------------------------

-%ht = 8 'no more than 8, see Dim coef and Assign coef
+%ht = 8 'cut off in power series, 8 max -- see Dim coef and Assign coef

 Function AsympDeLog(x As Precision) As Precision